-Unfortunately, it is not possible to prevent a miscarriage.
-As many as between 15 and 20% of all pregnancies end in a miscarriage.
-The first sign is a menstruation-like bleeding.
-However, bleeding is common in early pregnancy and does not necessarily mean there is a problem.
-During a miscarriage, you continue to bleed until the uterus has expelled the entire pregnancy.
+Unfortunately, miscarriage cannot be prevented.
+Up to as many as 15-20% of all pregnancies result in a miscarriage.
+The first sign is usually bleeding similar to menstruation.
+However, in early pregnancy, bleeding is common without indicating a problem.
+During a miscarriage, bleeding continues until the uterus has expelled the entire pregnancy.

-However, if you aside from the bleeding experience severe abdominal pain in your lower abdomen or on one side, or if you are bleeding and feel generally unwell, get emergency medical care.
-Bleeding in combination with severe pain on one side of your abdomen could be a sign of ectopic pregnancy (the egg has not attached itself inside the uterus but outside, most often in the fallopian tube).
-This can quickly become a life-threatening condition if left untreated since the fallopian tube can rupture, causing massive bleeding in the abdomen.
+However, if, in addition to bleeding, you have severe abdominal pain in the lower part or on one side of the abdomen, or if you bleed and feel that your general condition is worsening, you should seek emergency care.
+Bleeding combined with pain on one side of the abdomen may be a sign of ectopic pregnancy, where the egg has implanted outside the uterus (usually in the fallopian tube).
+This can quickly become a life-threatening condition if not treated promptly, as the fallopian tube may rupture, causing significant bleeding inside the abdomen.

-Missed abortion—or missed miscarriage–means that the miscarriage is delayed, and it takes time, sometimes several weeks, before the body expels the fetus.
-It is first noticed when the woman starts to bleed or during an ultrasound exam.
-Typically, all the symptoms of pregnancy continue although the fetus has died.
+Missed abortion, also known as retained miscarriage, means that the miscarriage is delayed, and it takes time, sometimes several weeks, before the body expels the foetus.
+This is noticed by the onset of bleeding, or it may be discovered during an ultrasound examination.
+Often, pregnancy symptoms persist even though the foetus is no longer alive.

 If bleeding leads to a miscarriage, the most common cause is that there was something wrong with the foetus, prompting the body to expel the pregnancy to start anew.
 Miscarriage can also result from an infection or an underlying medical condition that increases the risk of miscarriage.
 In most cases, the body expels the entire pregnancy on its own, but sometimes a procedure called scraping may be necessary to ensure the uterus is completely empty.
 Bleeding after a miscarriage should gradually decrease and then disappear completely.